Ylvauk/express-api-lab/readme.md

 "https://media.giphy.com/media/3o6ozBUuLfzTCngAFi/giphy.gif").

 ### Required Planning - Create a Request-Response Cycle Diagram

 In your breakout group, take about 30 minutes to co-create a visual representation of the request-response cycle for your Gaphy app based on the requirements above.

 You can use [the
 diagram](./request-response-cycle-example.png) of the book-e-json back end we created together in class as an example.

 You MUST complete this step before you start writing any code.
 Use your diagram as a guide during the coding process.

 ### Tips for Getting Started

-* To start, do a codebase review of the repo.
+- To start, do a codebase review of the repo.
-* You'll want to set up all your backend folders and files (think: `db` folder, `index.js` file, etc.).
+- You'll want to set up all your backend folders and files (think: `db` folder, `index.js` file, etc.).
-* You'll also want to run `npm init` from inside the backend folder to create a `package.json` file to manage dependencies (e.g. `express`).
+- You'll also want to run `npm init` to create a `package.json` file to manage dependencies (e.g. `express`).
-* Set up routes in a controller.
+- Set up routes in a controller.
-* Once you have your back end running on `http://localhost:3000/gifs`, open `index.html` on the front end to test your routes via the frontend buttons.

 **You shouldn't need to edit the front-end code.** After testing your backend and frontend together, you may have to modify and fix your backend.

 ## Bonus

-* Add the ability to add a tag when creating a gif.
+- Add the ability to add a tag when creating a gif.
-* Add another model to the API.
+- Add another model to the API.

 ## Plagiarism